-Five Azerbaijani students will be selected for the program, which will be offered in four semesters from September 2016 to May 2018.
-The program will be held in Georgia from September 2016-December 2017, with the fourth semester in conducted as a self-guided project in Azerbaijan.
-Students will return to Georgia for the defense of their thesis/ final project in May 2018.
-While resident at GIPA, students will have access to computer, audio and video equipment, the Internet, and a journalism library.
+Up to five Azerbaijani students will be selected for the program, which will be offered in four semesters from September 2019 to May 2021.
+The program will be held in Georgia from September 2019-December 2020, with the fourth semester conducted as a self-guided project in Azerbaijan.
+Students will return to Georgia for the defense of their thesis/final project in May 2021.
+While resident at GIPA, students will have access to computers, audio and video equipment, the Internet, and a journalism library.
 The program produces a student newspaper, Brosse Street Journal, in print and electronic versions, and airs reports on Radio GIPA FM.

 The program curriculum provides a hands-on, experiential approach to learning the latest techniques of fact-based, professional reporting and writing in both print and broadcast media.
 Management techniques and key knowledge fields, such as economics and the judiciary, are also stressed.

 Strong English language skills, as demonstrated by a written exam and at an oral interview, are required.

 The U.S. Embassy in Baku provides tuition support and financial assistance for the duration of studies in Georgia to students who demonstrate financial need.